powercord-community/guidelines/README.md

 # Powercord Community Guidelines

-Those guidelines are set to ensure Powercord's ecosystem stays as awesome as possible, and to avoid malicious plugins, or bad performances.
+Those guidelines are set to ensure Powercord's ecosystem stays as awesome as possible, and to avoid malicious plugins, or plugins performing badly.
 The Powercord Staff will enforce **all** of those guidelines and take decisions we consider appropriate for plugins not complying with those guidelines, at our sole discretion.

 **Note**: We may decide, depending on the context, to let a plugin that would not be compliant with those guidelines